 You can substitute cream or half and half (or any combination of the two) for evaporated milk.

-You can also use any kind of milk (dairy or dairy-free).
+You can also use any milk (dairy or dairy-free).
 Almond milk and coconut milk are both fine substitutes.
-It helps to add 1 tablespoon of cornstarch to the sugar mixture to make sure that the pumpkin pie filling thickens enough.
+Adding 1 tablespoon of cornstarch to the sugar mixture helps the custard thicken.

 - Homemade pumpkin pie spice